-In 2012 a new 'Guidance on dermal absorption' has been adopted (EFSA Journal 2012 (10)4: 2665).
-The dermal absorption study must be (re-)evaluated in accordance with the EFSA Guidance on dermal absorption.
+In 2018 a new 'Guidance on dermal absorption' has been adopted (EFSA Journal 2017 15(6): 4873).
+The dermal absorption study must be (re-)evaluated in accordance with this EFSA Guidance on dermal absorption.
+As supplementary information with the Guidance Document, a calculation sheet is available.
+This calculation sheet should be used to calculate the dermal absorption values derived from study data.

 The Guidance also provides additional information on when extrapolation between formulations is justified.

 Particular attention should be given to the following points:

-- Tape strips should be included in the absorbed dose in cases where the absorption is below 75% within half of the study duration. - Adjustment should be made for variability when the variation is above 25% - If the recovery is below 95% a correction should be made for the low absorption - If outliers are excluded this should be properly justified. - Extrapolation between formulation should be justified.
+- Tape strips should be included in the absorbed dose in cases where the absorption is incomplete (t0.5 below 75%).
+If the t0.5 is close to 75%, a confidence interval should be estimated to demonstrate credibility of the conclusion that permeation is essentially complete. - Variability between replicates should be addressed by adding a multiple of the standard deviation to the mean.
+This multiplication factor depends on the number of replicates. - If the recovery is below 95% a correction should be made for the low absorption. - If outliers are excluded this should be properly justified. - If the lowest concentration tested is greater than the lowest spray concentration on the label, a pro rata correction should be considered. - Extrapolation between formulations should be justified.